vijithjacob93/cluster-chemical-homogeneity/clusterchemistry/documentation/README.md

 """Additional data"""
 Additional data that may be required to utilize all the functionalities in the module can be downloaded from the following Dropbox link: https://www.dropbox.com/sh/clqt6tj9p417chz/AAAcnf-TxeAVQtmt3sjAe_uOa?dl=0
+Download and save the files to the '/data/' directory in the repository for easiest access.